 Controlling job post appearance through page headers

-To control some of the attributes outlined above, you'll need to edit the page header that hosts your job board.
+<head> section of your the page hosting your job board.
 Then, when a social media site references your job post to generate a preview, it can pull in your defined values.

 If any values are missing when the social media site tries to generate the preview, the site will use the title of the page and the first image it comes across, regardless of quality.